nishkalavallabhi/nercoop2022/Code/SpanNER/README.md

 ## How to Run?

 Here, we give CoNLL-2003 as an example.
 You may need to change the `DATA_DIR`, `PRETRAINED`, `dataname`, and `n_class` to your own dataset path, pre-trained model path, dataset name, and the number of labels in the dataset, respectively.

+To load from a checkpoint locally and continue training from there, the 'pretrained_checkpoint' argument can be added to the Python command along with the path of the pretrained model.
+The 'proportion' argument can be modified to specify the percentage of training data to be used.

 ```
 ./run_conll03_spanner.sh
 ```

+## How to evaluate ?

+In the 'evaluate.py' file, add the path to the test set in the 'args['data_dir'] variable.
+To change the percentage of training data to be used, args['proportion'] can be modified.

+In the main function, the path to the checkpoint of the model can be added in the 'midpath' variable along with the model name.

 ## Bib